clickup/ent-framework/docs/interfaces/SQLClientConn.md

 # Interface: SQLClientConn

 An opened PostgreSQL connection.
-Only multi-queries are supported.
+Only multi-queries are supported, so we can't use $N parameter substitutions.

 ## Properties